 File Copy Job to place a copy of the configuration backup at the DR site.
 You can configure another repository for that purpose.

 Note All data required for a restore is directly placed within the backup file (which VMs are in the backup file as well as deduplication and encryption information), even in the event that configuration database is lost or damaged you can set up a new Veeam backup server and import the backup files there, or even use the stand-alone “Extract” utility (both a command line and a graphical version are provided).
 Then you will be able to restore VMs, files and application data without restoring the configuration database.

 Note: Backup copy jobs do not process configuration backups.
 Remember that configuration backups are not processed with backup to tape jobs; if you want to store configuration backups on tape use file to tape jobs instead.

 Antivirus software monitors all 'write' operations on the operating system and this also extends to Veeam backup files.
 Data that is processed by a backup proxy and repository can overload the antivirus system so that it blocks the backup files, this can slow down the backup process or even lead to backup file corruption.
-To avoid this it is recommended to add the following items to the list of antivirus exclusions on all Veeam servers including Veeam backup server, proxy server, repository server, WAN accelerator server, tape server, and others.
+To avoid this it is recommended the following exclusions specified in KB1999 https://www.veeam.com/kb1999, are added on all Veeam servers including Veeam backup server, proxy server, repository server, WAN accelerator server, tape server, and others.

 Tip: Due to the complex nature of antivirus software some additional exclusions may be needed.
 If the antivirus has a logging or history system you can review its logs to detect whether it has taken any actions that might affected Veeam Backup & Replication operations.